General Terms and Conditions

 7. UEG Week

 UEG organises UEG Week on a recurring basis.
-UEG Week is a congress for gastroenterology researchers which features the latest advances in clinical management, the best research in GI and liver disease and includes several different kinds of symposia and fora, where cutting edge gastroenterology and hepatology is being discussed including Hands-on training facilities (Endoscopy, Ultrasound surgical) and the ESGENA conference.
+UEG Week is a congress for healthcare professionals and allied healthcare professionals in the field of gastroenterology, which features the latest advances in clinical management, the best research in GI and liver disease and includes several different kinds of symposia and fora, where cutting edge gastroenterology and hepatology is being discussed including Hands-on training facilities (endoscopy, ultrasound, surgical) and the ESGENA Nurse Programme.

 7.1.
 Registration Fees

 Attendance at UEG Week is subject to a registration fee.
-For the Postgraduate Teaching Programme and ESGENA conference, which is part of UEG Week, a separate registration fee will be charged in addition to the congress fee.
+For the Postgraduate Teaching Programme, which is part of UEG Week, a separate registration fee will be charged in addition to the congress fee.
 Registration for UEG Week and booking of services are binding for the attendee.
 The fees must be paid in advance on the dates specified.
 Any bank charges will be charged to the payer.

 7.2.
 Booking and Cancellation Conditions for Congress Attendance